TomCrypto/keeday/README.md

 The tool's name is based on "key derivation function" (get it? ha ha)

-The source code is in the src folder, a man page is available in the man folder.
+The Python 3.2 source code is in the src folder, and a man page is available in the man folder.
 See README for a short introduction to the tool, the LICENSE is to be read and understood.